fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 The column 2D charts with image annotations looks like:

-{% embed_all chart-configurations-annotations-example-5.js %}
+{% embed_all chart-configurations-annotations-example-4.js %}

-Click here to edit the above chart.
+Click [here](http://jsfiddle.net/fusioncharts/49dJJ/) to edit the above chart.

-### How to create shape annotations
+## Create shape annotations

 You can draw annotations in any of the following shapes using FusionCharts Suite XT: